phalcon/documentation/docs/filter-validation.md

 $validation->setFilters('email', 'trim');
 ```

-Filtering and sanitizing is performed using the [filter][filter-filter] component.
+Filtering and sanitizing are performed using the [filter][filter-filter] component.
 You can add more filters to this component or use the built-in ones.

 ## Events
-When validations are organized in classes, you can implement the `beforeValidation()` and `afterValidation()` methods to perform additional checks, filters, clean-up, etc. If the `beforeValidation()` method returns false the validation is automatically cancelled:
+When validations are organized in classes, you can implement the `beforeValidation()` and `afterValidation()` methods to perform additional checks, filters, clean-up, etc. If the `beforeValidation()` method returns false the validation is automatically canceled:

 ```php
 <?php